microsoft/generative-ai-for-beginners/04-prompt-engineering-fundamentals/README.md

 - Use the same prompt with different LLM deployments (e.g, OpenAI, Azure OpenAI, Hugging Face) - did you see the variations?
 - Use the same prompt repeatedly with the _same_ LLM deployment (e.g., Azure OpenAI playground) - how did these variations differ?

-### Hallucinations Example
+### Fabrications Example

+In this course, we use the term **"fabrication"** to reference the phenomenon where LLMs sometimes generate factually incorrect information due to limitations in their training or other constraints.
+You may also have heard this referred to as _"hallucinations"_ in popular articles or research papers.
+However, we strongly recommend using _"fabrication"_ as the term so we don't accidentally anthropomorphize the behavior by attributing a human-like trait to a machine-driven outcome.
+This also reinforces [Responsible AI guidelines](https://www.microsoft.com/ai/responsible-ai) from a terminology perspective, removing terms that may also be considered offensive or non-inclusive in some contexts.

-Want to get a sense of how hallucinations work?
+Want to get a sense of how fabrications work?
 Think of a prompt that instructs the AI to generate content for a non-existent topic (to ensure it is not found in the training dataset).
 For example - I tried this prompt:
 > **Prompt:** generate a lesson plan on the Martian War of 2076.

 A web search showed me that there were fictional accounts (e.g., television series or books) on Martian wars - but none in 2076.
 Commonsense also tells us that 2076 is _in the future_ and thus, cannot be associated with a real event.